Email to/from SMS¶

 Sending an SMS¶

-Sending via the Email to SMS api is straightforward, all you need to do is send to the phonenumbers of your recipients and set a default sender id.
+Sending via the Email to SMS API is straightforward.
+All you need to do is send to the recipient’s phonenumbers and set a default sender.

 Sending SMS messages is a simple as sending an email to the

 Your sender is controlled by the default sender setting found under “Settings”, “SMS defaults”.